YingLiu4203/old-dev-blog/_posts/2017-08-25-angular-note.md

 Binding types other than interpolation have a target name to the left of the equal sign, either surrounded by punctuation (`[]`, `()`, `[()]`) or preceded by a prefix (`bind-`, `on-`, `bindon-`) for so-called `canonical form`.
 Binding target name is the name of a property of an element, component or directive.

-For the target name, Angular first looks in directive inputs, then element properties.
+For the target name of property and event, Angular first looks in directive inputs, then element properties.
 If you omit the brackets in a plain target name, i.e., without the `bind-`/`on-`/`bindon-` prefix, the template expression is treated as a string literal.
 You can use this syntax to set constant string value to a property.

 Angular data binding sanitizes the expression before displaying them.

-In very few cases, for example, ther is no element properties for an HTML attribute such as `ARIA`/`SVG`/`colspan`, the target could be
+In very few cases, for example, ther is no element properties for an HTML attribute such as `ARIA`/`SVG`/`colspan`, the target could be one of the following:

 * an attribute `[attr.attributename]`: `<button [attr.aria-label]="help">help</button>`
 * a class `[class]` for replacement or `[class.classname]` for adding the name when expression is true: `<div [class.special]="isSpecial">Special</div>`
 * a style `[style.stylename]`: `<button [style.color]="isSpecial ? 'red' : 'green'">`

+In event binding, the expression statement can access the `$event` object.
+It could be a DOM event object if the event is a native DOM element event.
+It has properties such as `$event.target` and `$event.target.value`.

+If the event belongs to a directive, `$event` type is defined by the directive.
+A directive typically defines a property that is an instance of `EventEmitter<EventType>` and raises a custom event using `EventEmitter.emit(payload)`.

+Three built-in attribute directives are `ngModel`, `ngClass`, and `ngStyle`.
+The `[(x)]=expression` is a syntactic suguar of `[x]=expression (xChange)="expression=$event"`.
+HTML elements like `<input>` and `<select>` don't follow this pattern, for those elements, the Angular `NgModel` directive enables two-way binding of a property. `ngModel` requires importing of `FormsModule` from `@angular/forms`.
+Elements supporting `ControlValueAccessor` can be used with `ngModel`. `ngModel` has an expanded form like `[ngModel]="setAssignment" (ngModelChange)="eventHandler($event)"`.

+Using `[class.key]="exporession"` to add or remove a single class.
+Binding `ngClass` to a control object that has a set of `key: value` pairs to add/remove the class named by the `key`.

+Using `[style.key]="expression"` to add or remove a single style.
+Use `ngStyle` for multiple styles.

+Three built-in structural directives are `*ngIf`, `*ngFor`, and `*ngSwitch`.

+* `*ngIf`: comes with `index`.
+To avoid refresh all when there is a small change, use `traceBy: trackMethod`.
+* `ngSwitch`, `*ngSwitchCase`, `*ngSwitchDefault`.

+## 2.4.
+Template Reference Variable, Input and Output
+A template reference variable is a reference to a DOM element, an Angular component or a directive within a template.
+Use `#variableName` or `ref-variabvleName` to declare a referecne variable.
+The variable can be used anywhere in the template.
+Usually the reference variable's value is the DOM element.
+However, a directive such as `ngForm` can set a different value.

+Binding target properties have to be identified explicitly as inputs and outpus.
+You can specify an input/output property either with a decorator `@Input(alias)`, `@Output(alias)` or in a metadata array `inputs: ['prop: alias`]` or `outputs: []`, but not both.
+The `alias` is optional.